 The caller provides a response either using digits (touchtone) or speech

-The IVR application logic processes the response and determines next prompt; go back to Step 1
+The IVR application logic processes the response and determines next prompt; now loop back to Step 1 and repeat

 The above steps are repeated until the caller either hangs up or gets forwarded to a live agent for further support.

-When does an IVR use Speech recognition software?
+When does an IVR actually use Speech recognition software?

 It is really important to understand that the speech recognition software is actively engaged only in Step 2.
-Even in Step 1, speech recognition is not required; rather, a speech detection component is only listening to determine if the caller has “barged-in” (or interrupted the prompt).
+In Step 1, speech recognition is not really required; what is needed is a speech detection component that listens to see if the caller has “barged-in” (or interrupted the prompt).
 It is actually not processing caller utterances and converting them to text.

-Percentage of time taken by Step 2 varies depending on the type calls.
+The time taken by Step 2 as percentage of the overall call varies depending on the type of calls.
 For the very common billing calls, Step 2 is less than one-fifth of the duration of a call.
 So in other words, the speech recognizer is actively being used only for 20% of the duration of a live call.

-How is an IVR system sized and purchased?
+How is an on-premise IVR system sized and purchased?

-Why is pricing speech recognition software based on ports so misleading?
+Why pricing speech recognition software based on ports is misleading?

-But what is really important to understand is that while the rest of the IVR System (i.e. telephony trunks and equipment) is sized and licensed based on ports (or ‘peak’ call traffic), even the speech recognition software is very misleadingly marketed, licensed and sold based on the number of ports.
-We have already shown how the speech-to-text software is only used actively in less than 20% of the call interaction.
-Yet businesses do not notice this because this software is included as part of a bundle along with the rest of the system which is sold on a per-port basis.
+But what is really important to understand is that while the rest of the IVR System (i.e. telephony trunks and equipment) is sized and licensed based on ports (or ‘peak’ call traffic), even the speech recognition software is marketed, licensed and sold based on the number of ports.
+We have already shown how the ASR is only used actively in less than 20% of the call interaction.
+Yet businesses do not explicitly see this because this software is included as part of a bundle along with the rest of the system which is sold on a per-port basis.
 In fact to provide a technical justification, many speech recognition vendors artificially tie up the port over the entire duration of the call.

 Net-net customers are paying for the use of the speech recognition software for the duration of the entire call - even when the recognizer is not actively listening.